 Donnelle leads the chapter’s efforts in western Maryland, applying the scientific knowledge and tools needed to improve forest health on public and private lands, as well as working with local stakeholders to promote Maryland’s forests as part of a bright and prosperous future for the region.

-"I am so inspired by our vision of a future where nature and people in the Central Appalachians thrive, even in the face of environmental changes."
+"I am so inspired by our vision of a future where nature and people in the Appalachians thrive, even in the face of environmental changes."

-Deborah Landau, Ph.D., Conservation Ecologist
+Deborah Landau, Ph.D., Director of Ecological Management

 Rebecca works with donors to understand their conservation and geographic priorities, with a goal of ensuring our donors are well informed about the chapter's work and knowledgeable about the impact they are making.